jellyfin/jellyfin.org/docs/general/server/quick-connect.md

 # Quick Connect

-**Quick Connect** is a feature that allows users to sign into clients **without entering a username or password**.
+**Quick Connect** is a feature that allows users to sign in to clients **without entering a username or password**.
 Instead, a temporary **Quick Connect code** is generated and used to authorize login from an already authenticated client.

 This feature streamlines the sign-in process, especially on devices with limited input options (like TVs or set-top boxes).
-Since it is part of the Jellyfin-API, both first and third party clients can support it.
+Because it is part of the Jellyfin API, both first- and third-party clients can support it.

 ## Enabling Quick Connect (Server)

 Quick Connect must be enabled by the Jellyfin server administrator.

-1. Go to the **Admin Dashboard** on your Jellyfin server.
+1. Go to the **Admin Dashboard** on your Jellyfin server. </br>
     `Settings` > `Dashboard`
-2. Navigate to:
+2. Navigate to the **General** Tab
-    > `General`
 3. Check the box:
    ✅ **Enable Quick Connect on this server**